bproothi/bproothi.github.io/krypter/info.md

 Tired of searching endlessly for a password?
 Krypter AutoFills your passwords into your mobile browser.
 Worried about hackers?
 Krypter stores all data on your device and out of their reach.
 Forget your master password?
 Use Touch ID or Face ID to log in with ease.
 Need a new password?
-Krypter will suggest a strong, randomized password.
+Krypter can suggest a strong, randomized password right from your browser.

 In addition, Krypter uses iCloud to sync your passwords across all of your devices.
 If you need to share a password with somebody else, you can use our custom file format to securely send it using end-to-end encryption.